guiassemany/angular-reverse-geocode/README.md

 AngularJS Reverse Geocode
 =======================
-This is a simple directive to handle reverse geocode using google maps.
+This is a simple module to handle reverse geocode using google maps and AngularJS.

 ### Demo
 [Codepen](http://codepen.io/assemany/pen/JXPqBv)